space-physics/aeroplanets/README.md

 ```

 Compilation can use a few GB of RAM.
-if this becomes an issue, try using `cmake -B build -G Ninja` or specify `cmake --build build -j1`
+if this becomes an issue, try using `cmake -B build -G Ninja` or if you don't have Ninja, specify `cmake --build build -j1`

 ## Usage

-NOTE: There is a bug where if the output directory doesn't exist,
+NOTE: Trans++ has a bug where if the output directory doesn't exist,
-the problem just keeps computing,
-but doesn't write any output at all.
+the program just keeps computing, but doesn't write any output at all.

 ### Aurora example

 From the aeroplanets/build/ directory:

-0. create the output directory, or no files will be output at all despite full simulation run
+1. create the output directory, or no files will be output at all despite full simulation run

    ```sh
    mkdir SortieAurora
    ```
-1. run sim
+2. run sim

    ```sh
    ./aero1d ../data/Earth/AuroraEarthFairbanks.xml